Do old canon lenses work on digital cameras

 In addition, aperture control will also need to be performed manually.
 FD lenses do not have electronic connections to communicate with the camera, so the aperture must be set using the lens itself.
 Exposure metering may also be affected, as the camera may not be able to communicate with the lens to gather exposure information.

-See also Best rechargeble battery digital camera
+See also How to operate olympus digital camera

 Despite these limitations, many photographers still enjoy using Canon FD lenses on digital cameras.
 The optical quality and unique characteristics of these lenses can bring a different look to your images.
 It is worth noting that there may be some image quality degradation when using an adapter, so it is recommended to do some research and test different lenses and adapters to find the best combination for your specific camera setup.